 Figure 2: Compress Pictures button

-- This opens the Compress Pictures dialog box, as you can see in
+- Doing so opens the Compress Pictures dialog box, as you can see in Figure 3.

 Figure 3: Compress Pictures dialog box

-The Compress Pictures dialog box is divided into two sections: Compression options and Target output -- both of these sections comprise some options which are explained below:
+- The Compress Pictures dialog box is divided into two sections: Compression options and Resolution.
+Note that some options within the Resolution section might not be available for selection (greyed out); this is because the inserted picture has already been compressed.
+Options within both of these sections are explained below:

 Figure 4: Apply only to this picture check-box deselected